 Documentation and Monitoring Requirements

 Checking HbA1c levels, weight, and any complications is crucial.
-Patients need eye exams yearly and foot checks at each visit to avoid problems18.
+Patients need eye exams yearly and foot checks at each visit to avoid problems.
 Keeping detailed records helps find ways to improve care and plan better for the future.

 Monitoring Requirement | Frequency |